SAP-samples/xsa-cap-migration/migration-script/README.md

 - Renaming the annotations.

+- Converting ".hdbtable" into cds proxy entities "@cds.persistence.exists"

 ## Features not covered in Migration Script and Limitations:

-- Creating proxy cds for “.hdbtable”, “.hdbview”, “.hdbcalculationview”
+- Creating proxy cds for  “.hdbview”, “.hdbcalculationview”

 - Converting xsodata into cap service definition